mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 The RACK stack supports an application setting a pacing rate and a maximum burst size using TCP socket options.
 The RACK stack then uses these values to compute the actual micro burst size and the inter-burst send time.

-The HPTS is optimized for handling a large number of TCP connections and the tcp_output() function of the RACK stack is also optimized for being called more often than compared to the tcp_output() function of the default stack.
+The HPTS is optimized for handling a large number of TCP connections and the tcp_output() function of the RACK stack is also optimized for being called more often than the tcp_output() function of the default stack.
 This allows to use TSO in combination with TCP pacing.

 This subsystem underpins recently published research by Netflix and Stanford into application-informed pacing at scale {{Sammy}}.